Changes-in-Changes for Ordered Choice Models with Underreporting: Introduction

 \section{Introduction}

-The Difference-in-differences (DiD) method is widely recognized in the econometric literature as a quasi-experimental technique for identifying causal mean parameters.
-While this method has been central in understanding the average effects of reforms or policy changes, there has been a growing interest in capturing the full spectrum of counterfactual outcomes as policy interventions may have multifaceted impacts across the entire distribution.
-Consequently, quasi-experimental methods exploiting pre- and post-treatment data have emerged over the past two decades to identify and estimate such distributional treatment effects \citep[see e.g.,][for an overview]{RS2021}.
-A prominent example of this more comprehensive approach is the Changes-in-Changes (CiC) model developed by \citet{AI2006}.
+The Difference-in-Differences (DiD) method is widely used in applied economics to identify causal effects of policy changes.
+While the classical DiD framework focuses on mean treatment effects, policy changes may affect different parts of the outcome distribution in distinct ways.
+This observation has motivated a growing literature on distributional DiD methods that exploit pre- and post-treatment data to identify heterogeneous effects across the outcome distribution \citep[see, e.g.,][for an overview]{rothWhatTrendingDifferenceindifferences2023}.
+A prominent example of this approach is the Changes-in-Changes (CiC) model developed by \citet{AI2006}.

-This paper presents a CiC model for discrete, ordered outcomes that are potentially underreported, nesting the ``misreporting-to-zero'' or ``false-zero'' scenario as a special case.
-Underreporting is prevalent in survey data on discrete ordered outcomes of count, ordinal, or binary nature, especially when socially undesirable, illegal, or stigmatized behaviors and actions are elicited, posing significant challenges for both model identification as well as estimation and inference.
-Common examples include the individual consumption of ``social bads'' such as marijuana (cannabis) and alcohol, and sensitive issues like abortion or domestic violence incidents.\footnote{For example, \citet{BHSZ2018} found that the actual incidence of marijuana consumption in an Australian survey was nearly double the reported figure (23\% vs. 12.2\%), while \citet{CM2005} identified about 20 percentage points underreporting in cheating behavior among undergraduate students in a U.S. survey.
+This paper develops a CiC framework for discrete, ordered outcomes that are potentially underreported, nesting the ``misreporting-to-zero'' or ``false-zero'' scenario as a special case.
+Underreporting is common in survey data on discrete outcomes of count, ordinal, or binary nature, particularly when socially undesirable or stigmatized behaviors are elicited.
+In such settings, respondents may conceal their true behavior, posing substantial challenges for identification and inference.
+Examples include the consumption of ``social bads'' such as marijuana (cannabis) or alcohol, as well as sensitive issues such as abortion or domestic violence.\footnote{For example, \citet{BHSZ2018} found that the actual incidence of marijuana consumption in an Australian survey was nearly double the reported figure (23\% vs. 12.2\%), while \citet{CM2005} identified about 20 percentage points underreporting in cheating behavior among undergraduate students in a U.S. survey.
 See also \citet{NDT2019} for other examples.}

-The paper makes several contributions to the literature.
-Firstly, we consider a general ordered choice model with underreporting and with strictly stationary error terms along the lines of the continuous CiC model, and provide a characterization of parallel trends on the latent outcomes within a threshold-crossing model framework: we establish that this type of ``Changes-in-Changes'' setup holds if and only if a parallel trends-type assumption holds for the functional mean (median) and the scaling parameters.
-In the binary case and under distributional assumptions, this characterization can nest the commonly used Logit or Probit DiD for binary responses \citep[see][]{P2012,W2023} as these models typically draw on the conventional parallel trends that exclusively affect the mean parameters.